 4. Select Keychain Access from the list of options.
 You can alternatively pop Keychain Access into Spotlight.

-5. When prompted with a list of items to export, you can choose one of the Keychains from the top left of the screen and a Category from the top right.
+5. When prompted with a list of items to export, you can choose one of the Keychains at the top left of the screen or a Category at the top right.

 6. You will be prompted with a location where you can import your passwords.